Phonics

 Talk for Writing Progression Overviews

 The “Talk for Writing” progression overviews set out what we expect to teach in each year group.
+This includes “Story Making” language and vocabulary, as well as the more detailed word, phrase and sentence construction expectations.
 Teachers use the pupil’s writing outcomes assessments, to plan next steps using the overviews as a planning tool.
 The “Talk for Writing” progression and overviews are set at age-related and above, which enables us as a school to aspire, aim high, and teach with higher expectations of our pupils.
 This will in turn improve progress and raise attainment.
 Please see the “Talk for Writing” Progression Overviews.
+Following assessment, if a child is working below the age related expectation of 3-5 years, we use the Development Matters document.